wix-incubator/react-native-crash-course/docs/App.Navigation.md

 ### 5. Push a Screen into the Navigation Stack

 To push a new screen into this screen’s navigation stack, we will use [Navigation.push](https://wix.github.io/react-native-navigation/#/docs/screen-api?id=pushcomponentid-layout).
-This method expects to receive the current `componentId` which can be found in `props.componentID`.
+This method expects to receive the current `componentId` which can be found in `props.componentId`.

 So in `PostsList.js` create a `pushViewPostScreen` function and attach it to the `onPress` event of the Text item.